 The personal challenges come in different shapes and frameworks.
 The one I've tried and would recommend is the "immunity to change map".
-TL;DR; it's a tool to help you overcome and change behaviours that go against who you want to be.
-It helped me overcome the defensive mode I used dive in, when faced with an opposite point of view or some feedback that I receive.
+TL;DR; it's a tool to help you overcome and change behaviors that go against who you want to be.
+It helped me overcome the defensive mode I used to dive in, when faced with an opposing point of view or some feedback that I had received.

 Like the one from the cover photo.
 Adds +5 authenticity to the blogpost, doesn't it? 😃

 What would you say are some of the biggest challenges you face at ST6?